 Drawing from observation; learning to “see” is vital in learning to draw.
 I’ve stressed this point in drawing classes I’ve given.
 However, I tend to lately, especially with the “faces” I draw, to work more from memory and imagination.
-I think, just a bit of poetic licence and whimsy, is of course also a part of the drawing experience.
+A bit of poetic licence and whimsy, is I think, also a part of the drawing experience.
 With so many (hmm, shan’t say how many) 😉 years of drawing experience behind me, I also feel more confident to do this.

 Thanks for stopping by.